 Don’t overlook small details like choice of faucets, wall switches, dimmers, electrical receptacles, cable TV jacks, telephone jacks, network connections, paint, molding, doors, etc. Not all materials are the same.
 There are different grades for everything.
 The building codes only specify minimum standards.
 You decide if you want better quality materials.

 If you do not know what you want, you should look at other projects that are similar to yours.
-Talk to your neighbors, friends and relatives.
+Talk to your neighbors, co-workers, friends, and relatives.
 Go to design showrooms.
 Look in magazines and books.
 Talk to suppliers.
 I know this is a lot of work, but to get what you want out of your home improvement project you need to do your homework.
 If you don’t know what you want, how can you expect your contractors to know?

 Something else to consider is your long term needs.
 Do you plan on staying in your house until you can no longer care for yourself?
 If so I suggest that you consider installing some accessibility features to enable you to stay there.
 Grab bars, accessible showers, lower wall switches and higher electrical receptacles are all things that will make life a little easier as it becomes more difficult.
-Take a look at 2012 ADA Standards for Accessible Design.
+Take a look at the ADA Standards for Accessible Design.

 There are design/build contractors available.
 They have designing and/or architectural abilities as well as the means to build your project.
 These contractors are becoming more and more popular for the simple reason that your contractor is on board during the planning process and is able to provide input from a build aspect as well as design.
 In addition your designer is available during the build process to ensure that the project is being built as planned.